The best takeaway POS systems for SMEs

 Pricing

-SoftwareBasic: £69 per month
+SoftwareBasic: £79 + VAT per month

-Core: £129 per month
+Core: £149 + VAT per month

-Pro: £219
+Pro: £219 + VAT per month

 I found Lightspeed to be fast, smooth and efficient.
 In general it feels like a very reliable bit of kit.
-The loyalty features in particular really stood out as dense and sophisticated.
+The loyalty features, in particular, really stood out as dense and sophisticated.

 How to choose the right POS system for your takeaway business